Welcome to Welch!

 Welch prides itself on it's rich heritage, diverse community and our commitment to the future.
 We are more connected than ever with excellent roads, the internet and many excellent educational opportunities in West Virginia for our young people.
 On behalf of our citizens, we thank you for stopping by our virtual city information center and I hope to meet you soon in the City of Welch!

 Small-town newspapers offer so much more than just news and information.
 Small town journalism celebrates the high school sports victories, serve as a social lives of their citizens, serve as a record of public meetings and announce community events.
 The Welch News can be reached on Facebook, online, or by calling (304)-436-3144.

 Follow the City of Welch on Facebook

-Former Deputy Timothy Vineyard is now the Assistant Police Chief.
+Former Assistant Police Chief Timothy Vineyard is now the Chief of Police Chief.
 Vineyard said he hopes to get a lot done while working with the city of Welch.
-He also wants to get to know the community a little better.

-Vineyard added he and other officers at the police department are working with city officials to help boos tourism and keep Welch clean.
+Vineyard added he and other officers at the police department are working with city officials to help boost tourism and keep Welch clean.